 Pumpkin purée is simply the meat of a pumpkin that has been roasted, removed from the skin, and processed to be smooth.
 You can use it in so many ways—try these Pumpkin Purée Recipes for a real treat.

 • Be choosy.
-Any old pumpkin won’t do… be sure to grab a pie pumpkin.
+Any old variety won’t do… be sure to grab a pie pumpkin.

 • Size matters.
 Too big or too small and the flavor and texture won’t be right.

 • Make extra.
-Pumpkin purée freezes well, so roast several pumpkins when they’re in season to use all year.
+Purée freezes well, so roast several pumpkins when they’re in season to use all year.

 • Get creative.
-Pumpkin purée isn’t just for pie.
+This purée isn’t just for pie.
 Try it in bread, soup, and other recipes.

 • Plan ahead.
-Know your recipe and how much pumpkin you need to roast.
-For each pound of raw pumpkin you will end up with roughly 1 cup of homemade pumpkin purée.
+Know your recipe and how much you need to roast.
+For each pound of raw pumpkin you will end up with roughly 1 cup of homemade purée.

 Fresh and creamy pumpkin puree is in a bowl on the counter.